Dandula/power-docker/README.md

 `├─ hosts.link` - link to file `hosts`
 `├─ hosts.map` - mapping hosts to real directories
 `├─ LICENSE.txt` - license agreement
+`├─ node-ports.map` - mapping hosts to the ports used by the Node service
 `└─ README.md` - this ReadMe